-73 See CONSTITUCIÓN POLÍTICA DE LA REPÚBLICA DE CHILE [C.P.] art.
+&lt;sup>73 See CONSTITUCIÓN POLÍTICA DE LA REPÚBLICA DE CHILE [C.P.] art.
 20 (establishing a cause of action for an individual whose rights have been affected).

-74 See BAUER, supra note 21, at 17-18 (explaining that Article 19, No. 8 "is not usually considered an 'economic' right, and it has weaker judicial protection than [other] economic rights").
-See id. at 12 (the public economic order "consists of broad private economic rights accompanied by tight limits on state economic activities and regulatory powers.").
-The heart of the economic order is found in Article 19, No. 21-26.
-Id. at 17.
+&lt;sup>74 See BAUER, supra note 21, at 17-18 (explaining that Article 19, No. 8 "is not usually considered an 'economic' right, and it has weaker judicial protection than [other] economic rights").
+See id. at 12 (the public economic order "consists of broad private economic rights constitution aimed to encourage a free-market economy by "expand[ing] private economic rights and liberties, [and] tightly restrict[ing] state economic activity and regulatory authority."
+Article 19, No. 23 ensures the freedom to acquire ownership over all types of property, a broad guarantee establishing free appropriation of property as a general constitutional principle.
+Although Article 19's language is limited by an exclusion in the subsequent clause-"except [that property] which nature has made common to all men or which should belong to the whole nation and the law so declares"-the exclusion extends only to public natural resources, which the legislature is free to define.